chaodonghu/bonappetit_food_ordering_app/README.md

 # Bon Appetit

-A food pick-up ordering app built for an icecream parlor but scalable to include multiple restaurants as a midterm project at Lighthouse Labs with a team of 3.
+​An application resembling UberEats, Bon Appetit is a food pick-up ordering system for a theoretical ice cream parlor.
+Customers can place orders and receive status updates via a dynamic order status page and text message notifications.

 The app allows a customer(user) to place an order and a restaurant to notify the user the status of their order via a dynamic order status page and text message notification.

 * Front-end built using HTML/CSS/SASS, Bootstrap, Javascript, AJAX
 * Backend was built using Node.js, Express, and PostreSQL